 In addition to offering healthy fats and fiber, pumpkin seeds are a good source of protein.
 In Greece, where the Mediterranean diet helps to promote heart health, roasted pumpkin seeds are a common snack nicknamed “passatempo,” or pastime.

 Like chia and hemp seeds, flax seeds (a.k.a. linseeds) are among the richest sources of alpha-linolenic acid (ALA), an essential omega-3 fatty acid.
-Along with this “good fat,” they deliver soluble and insoluble fiber and lignans.
-“Lignans are powerful antioxidants,” says Shapiro.
-In fact, flaxseeds actually contain 75 to 800 times more lignans than many other plant foods.
+Along with this “good” fat, they deliver soluble and insoluble fiber and lignans.

 High in: Magnesium, phosphorus, zinc

-Unlike poppy seeds, which in very rare cases could potentially cause you to fail a doping test because of trace amounts of morphine, hemp seeds won’t get you into trouble — or get you high.
+Unlike poppy seeds, which in very rare cases could potentially cause you to fail a doping test owing to trace amounts of morphine, hemp seeds won’t get you into trouble — or get you high.
 It’s true that hemp is a close cousin to marijuana in the Cannabis plant family, however it has much lower concentrations of THC.

 In addition to being magnesium rich, hemp seeds are also easier to digest than some grains, nuts, and legumes.
 They also boast anti-inflammatory properties, which is why they’re sometimes recommended for people with eczema, according to Shapiro.
 They also deliver some heart-healthy omega-3s, fiber, iron, and potassium.